-- How much cover do you need?
+- How much coverage do you need?
 Different providers offer different levels of cover.
-It is worth assessing what an appropriate amount of cover is for your needs.
+It is worth assessing what an appropriate amount of coverage is for your needs.
 You may decide to take out a policy with a reduced amount of cover for a lower premium rate.

 - Are you eligible for the policy?
 It’s especially important to check the eligibility on the policy you are considering before you spend time checking coverage levels as you may be over the provider’s maximum age limit.
 When you compare policies, check the maximum age limit before you spend time checking the plan for suitability.

-While some travel insurers don’t offer discounted cover to people ages 60 or 70 or older, there are some ways to get cheap travel insurance as a senior.
+While some travel insurers don’t offer discounted coverage to people ages 60 or 70 or older, there are some ways to get cheap travel insurance as a senior.

 - Choose a lower level of cover.
 Instead of forking out for a comprehensive policy, consider a basic medical-only policy that only offers essential cover.
 Alternatively, mid-range policies offer many of the same benefits as comprehensive policies but usually have lower benefit limits and, therefore, a lower price.

 - Choose an annual multi-trip policy.
 If you’re a frequent traveler who takes two or more trips a year, you might be able to save a substantial amount of money by investing in an annual multi-trip policy.
 This covers all your trips over a 12-month period and is cheaper than taking out a single trip policy for each individual journey.